 Brands that are not solving problems in the world will soon be replaced with those that are.
 If your brand is not solving problems, from the everyday to the epic, then you need to ask questions now.

 6. People are the new media

 People (we) control the narrative; we control the conversation.
 Brands need to earn their place in the conversation and the way to do that is by solving people’s problems.
 Recent campaigns that have made an impact — that have connected — have done so because people listened and responded, driving results through social, not paid media.

 7. Back up the promise with a plan

 Transparency is now the mandate.
-We can find out anything about anyone, or any brand that we care about.
-If you care about the environment or a healthier world, if you say those things, you have to back it up with an action plan and go to market in a way that engages.
+We can find out anything about anyone, or any brand, that we care about.
+If you care about the environment or a healthier world, if you say those things, then you have to back it up with an action plan and go to market in a way that engages.
 People will increasingly hold brands accountable should they fail to live up to their promises.

-“Now it up to us,” said Jones, “For those of us in creative fields, in marketing and entrepreneurship, who actually give a damn about the quality of life and want to do something to make a positive impact, there’s never been a better time.
-Think about your job and the impact you want to have on the world and use these principles to create transformation not only for the world and the marketplace but also for yourselves, doing work that makes you feel alive and a purposeful human being.”
+“Now it’s up to us,” said Jones, “For those of us in creative fields, in marketing and entrepreneurship, who actually give a damn about the quality of life and want to do something to make a positive impact, there’s never been a better time.
+Think about your job and the impact you want to have on the world and use these principles to create transformation not only for the world and the marketplace, but also for yourselves, doing work that makes you feel alive and a purposeful human being.”